September 25, 2008

 The world moves away from gestation crates

 Leading multinational food retailers are also adopting crate-free purchasing policies.
-McDonald’s, Burger King, Wendy’s, Costco, Safeway and nearly 50 other leading food companies are implementing crate-free policies for their supply chains in the United States.
+McDonald’s, Burger King, Subway and around 60 other leading food companies are implementing crate-free policies for their supply chains in the United States.

 Major pork producers are also moving away from this practice.
-Smithfield Foods, the largest pork producer in the world, will be gestation crate-free in its company-owned facilities in the U.S. by 2017, and in Mexico by 2022.
+Smithfield Foods, the largest pork producer in the world, will be gestation crate-free in its whole supply chain by 2022.
 Olymel, the largest pork producer in Canada, also announced it will be crate-free by 2022.
 Pork producer Cargill is already 50 percent gestation crate-free in its operations.

 You can help